huggingface/blog/codeparrot.md

-You can also load OpenAI's HumanEval dataset with datasets:
+You can also load OpenAI's HumanEval dataset with `datasets`:

 ```Python
 from datasets import load_dataset